Laura (clothing retailer)

-Laura's Shoppe Inc. is a Canadian women’s wear boutique chain founded in 1930 by Laura Wolstein, the first Laura store was located on St. Hubert Street, Montreal and later moved to Verdun Avenue in Verdun, a suburb of Montreal.
+Laura's Shoppe Inc. is a Canadian women’s wear boutique chain founded in 1930 by Laura Wolstein, the first Laura store was located on St. Hubert Street, Montreal.

 Laura Canada remained a one-store operation until 1973 when Kalman Fisher, grandson of Laura Wolstein, and now President of Laura Canada, opened a second store in a small shopping centre in the Montreal suburb of St. Laurent.
 A third store was opened in Place Vertu in 1975, followed by another in les Galeries d'Anjou in 1976.

 Filing for creditor protection

 In July 2015, Laura filed for creditor protection.
 According to company's filing, the chain has liabilities of more than $20 million.
+The chain restructured and emerged from protection four months after filing.

+The chain filed for creditor protection once again in 2020, during the global COVID-19 pandemic.